JamesLewis1998/Software_UpSkilling_Workspace/Udemy_FlutterDart_Programming/Udemy_FlutterCourseNotes.md

 - Scaffold is a programming widget that helps build your application
 - A floating action button is a button that floats over the application
 - Controls in the AppBar allow easy access to common application commands

+**Round 5 Quiz**

+- Snack Bar: An on Screen Display that notifies a user of an event
+- Bottom sheet: a drawer that appears from the botton
+- Dialog: a panel that appears over an existing window
+- Simple Dialog: used for when you want to present the user with options and let them choose